RyanGawryluk/BIOL362/Lab10-Taxonomic-Resolution.md

 - What are the mean and maximum frequencies per feature?

 Look at the `Feature Detail` tab.

-- The long alphanumerical strings are the names of individual features (= ASVs).
+- The long alphanumeric strings are the names of individual features (= ASVs).

 - ‘Frequency’ relates to how often each feature (read pair) is found across the experiment.